kotfu/Bunch.tmbundle/README.md

 - Apps, Files, and URLS = entity.name.function...
 - ! and @ operators = keyword.operator...
 - Comments = comment.line... and comment.block...

+## Clarificaitons

+- are (delay 15) and (pause 15) synonyms? https://bunchapp.co/docs/bunch-files/delay/
+  makes it seem like yes, but it isn't explicit.
+We have assumed they are.

 ## For Bundle Developers